Las Penitas Nicaragua. A quaint fishing village.

 Next was the search for ATM’s.

-When travelling you must look in Central America for the symbol.
+When traveling you must look, to Central America, for the symbol.

 Visa Cash machines do not work with Mastercard etc.